Magi-s0ckpuppet/DDI-Management-Script/README.md

 ```

 ## config
-See ddi documentation for details and example
+See documentation in ddi.py file (in the `Config:` section) for details and examples

 ## create scan subnet files